danharper/JustDeleteMe-iOS/README.md

 The iOS8 extension should be named "Check Site", but the app name of "JustDeleteMe" is showing instead, which is slightly too long.
 This _is a known iOS bug_, should be fixed during later beta releases.

+Extension is currently a 'Share' extension, instead of an 'Action' like it should be.
+If it's an Action, the extension takes up the entire screen, however with a Share extension we can have our Alert views overlay Safari.

 ### App Previews